American Catholics Must Stand Up to This Dictatorship of Lies

 Now it’s the same playbook all over again.

 This is gaslighting on a grand scale — a reality-denying propaganda campaign reminiscent of Pontius Pilate scoffing at Jesus, “Truth?
-What is truth?”
+What is truth?” before condemning him to death.

 The late Pope Benedict XVI, who grew up under the lies of the Nazi regime, warned that society was “building a dictatorship of relativism that does not recognize anything as definitive and whose ultimate goal consists solely of one’s own ego and desires”.